 But in reality, the Proclamation of 1916 had no legal effect.
 The rebels had no mandate legally - or even popularly - to sever Ireland’s constitutional bonds from Britain or her Empire.
 That would take time and a further three long decades would elapse before Ireland fully extricated herself.

-For many this was an unacceptable derogation of Irish sovereignty.
-Members of the IRA had fought a war for a 32-county republic, not a partitioned island still firmly ensconced within the bosom of Empire as a British Dominion.
+For many, this was an unacceptable derogation of Irish sovereignty.
+Members of the IRA had fought a war for a 32-county republic, not a partitioned island still firmly ensconced within the bosom of the Empire as a British Dominion.

 Elsewhere the trappings of imperialism remained ubiquitous.
 The new Government saw to it that a bewigged and gowned Lord was enthroned as the speaker of Ireland’s new Senate and although the Union Jack mysteriously vanished from most Government buildings, stamps and coins continued to bear the portrait of King George V and Irish passports were issued in his regal name.

 The National Anthem remained for a number of years the very Britannic ‘God Save the King’, and George V was represented by a Governor General.
 That there would be a representative of the Crown in Dublin was a red-line issue for British negotiators and although various other titles were considered - including President of Ireland - Governor General was chosen because it was the same title used in other Dominions like New Zealand and Canada.
 If the British Government sought to exert too much control over the Governor General it was hoped the other Dominions would protest, thinking any interference in Ireland a threat of their own growing autonomy.